Jzjzjzr/Array_mainlobe_beamwidth_maximization/README.md

 Link to the manuscript:
 ## Code
 The MATLAB code for the proposed algorithm (Algorithm 1) is available in the folder `/Supplementary_Materials/Code`.
-To facilitate result reproduction, complete implementations for generating the results in Fig. 4 and Fig. 6 of the manuscript are provided.
+To facilitate result reproduction, complete implementations of the proposed algorithm for its corresponding results in Fig. 4 and Fig. 6 of the manuscript are provided as for reference.

 Specifically, the files named `Fig4_a.m` $\sim$ `Fig4_d.m` and `Fig6_a.m` $\sim$ `Fig6_d.m` are main scripts that configure the algorithm's parameters and call the core function `proposed_algorithm.m`, which implements the proposed algorithm described in the manuscript.
 The MAT file `aEphi_01degree.mat` contains the active element pattern (AEP) for the full-wave simulations.